wetware-foundation/wetware-pl/README.md

 Jesteśmy entuzjastami sztucznej inteligencji i chcielibyśmy zaprosić Cię do wzięcia udziału w naszej cyklicznej konferencji dotyczącej integracji człowieka i sztucznej inteligencji.

+**jeśli jedno szkolenie może sprawia, że podniesiesz wiedzę i zysk w firmie to jakie korzyści może przynieść ciągłe szkolenie Twojego zespołu?**

 ## wetware = human +  technology

 "It's not enough to equip your team with the best technology.
 It is also necessary to prepare people to be able to use it"

++ if one training can make you increase knowledge and profit in the company, what benefits can continuous training of your team bring?

 + Transfer the technology, that's the right answer.
 Many companies just buy the technology without complaining about the knowledge required to operate it.